Weather of 2010: January 6–9

 Overnight temperatures of -22.3 C were recorded in Altnaharra in the Scottish Highlands.
 Heavy snow fell in the North of England throughout the day giving significant accumulations.
 A high of −7.7 °C was recorded at Tulloch Bridge.

 Heavy snow fell in Denmark on January 8.
 By the evening of January 8, the Rügen Islands off the northeast coast of Germany was covered, on average, in 30 centimeters of snow while the capital Berlin was carpeted with snow and ice.
 Autoclub Europa warned that chaotic traffic conditions could potentially leave large parts of Germany completely paralyzed as the country prepared for further freezing conditions as forecasters warned that temperatures would drop below −20 degrees Celsius (−4 degrees Fahrenheit) overnight.
 German officials had also acknowledged a shortage of grit and fear that high winds and drifting snow had closed may German autoroutes and roads, along with parts of Frankfurt airport.
 As shortages in road salt and grit were already being feared, while the authorities recommended that people consider stocking up with a few days' worth of food and water.
 The A5 autoroute leading from Baden-Württemberg into France was closed on Friday afternoon, leading to a queue of hundreds of lorries building up.
-The road was opened again on Saturday morning, enabling careful drivers to proceed with their journeys.
+The road was opened again on Saturday morning.
 Snow was also proving to be a major problem in Saxony and the Rhineland.
 The country's nature protection group N.A.B.U. recommended that people put out food for birds since the cold and snowy weather had ruined their usual feeding patterns.